vele616/monorepo/packages/jobboard/website/content/jobs/director-hardware-partnerships-current-job-openings-at-magic-leap-inc--mieAm.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/magicleapinc"
-summary: "Current Job Openings at Magic Leap, Inc. is searching for a director that has 12+ years of deal-making/partner management experience is likely needed to successfully perform this role."
+summary: "Magic Leap is searching for a director that has 12+ years of deal-making/partner management experience is likely needed to successfully perform this role."
 summaryBackup: "Current Job Openings at Magic Leap, Inc. is looking for a director that has experience in: #management, #analysis, #optimization."
 featured: 20
 ---